tetloose/tetloose-wp/Docs/Wordpress/page-builder.md

 This is a user friendly name given to the components.

-The page builder exisits on every page / post, allows you build custom pages / posts using the avalible components using ACF Flexible Content.
+The page builder exists on every page / post, allows you build custom pages / posts using the available components using ACF Flexible Content.

 On first sync of ACF, you will have access to every component ever built for Tetloose-WP, but they don't actually exist in `src/js/components` only the core ones.